In this article, I will explain how to store crypto assets and NFT.

 Also, if the device fails for some reason, the stored crypto assets will not be lost due to the failure.
 If the “recovery phrase (private key)” set before starting to use the device is stored securely, it can be restored using that key.

-Transferring from exchanges and MetaMask is no different from normal transfer procedures, as all you need to do is specify the address generated after installing the coin’s application.
+Transferring money from an exchange or MetaMask is no different from the normal money transfer procedure, as all you need to do is specify the destination address generated after installing each coin’s app on “Ledger Live”.

 This section explains the actual procedure for sending NFT purchased on OpenSea to Ledger, so let’s go through it together.